Share with others! EyeMelanoma.org quickly gets you to the info & resources you need.

 "Charles Bonnet syndrome (CBS) causes people with sight loss to see images that aren’t there.
 Medically, these are known as hallucinations.
 They are caused by sight loss and are not a sign that you have a mental health problem.
 The types of hallucinations people with CBS may experience fall into two main areas: 1) simple repeated patterns or shapes, such as grids, brickwork patterns, or colors; and 2) complex hallucinations of objects, such as people and landscapes.
 CBS hallucinations are silent and do not involve any of the other senses."
 (Patient Guide produced by RNIB.org and The Royal College of Ophthalmologists; June 2024)

-Non-Profit Organizations Focused Specifically on CBS: Charles Bonnet Syndrome Foundation (Australia); Esme's Umbrella (UK); and Mary Carmel's Light (US), plus CNIB Foundation's monthly online CBS Support Group (Canada)
+Non-Profit Organizations Focused Specifically on CBS: Charles Bonnet Syndrome Foundation (Australia); Esme's Umbrella (UK); and Mary Carmel's Light (US)

 "The Charles Bonnet Syndrome Podcast"